Helping Disciples Become Disciplers

 Adult Discipleship: Where Relationship and Teaching Collide

-There are many different ways you could define discipleship, it’s purpose and what it looks like, but as a starting point, discipleship is a lifelong process of being formed into the image of Christ for the sake of others.
+There are many different ways you could define discipleship, its purpose and what it looks like, but as a starting point, discipleship is a lifelong process of being formed into the image of Christ for the sake of others.
 It’s something we all need to go through, and likely something we’ll never complete.
 In other words, it’s process and formation.

 Trusting the Process